yewstack/yew/README.md

 }
 ```

-### Agents - actors model inspired by Erlang and Actix
+### Agents - actor model inspired by Erlang and Actix

 Every `Component` can spawn an agent and attach to it.
-Agents are separate tasks that work concurrently.
+Agents can coordinate global state, spawn long-running tasks, and offload tasks to a web worker.

-Create your worker/agent (in `context.rs` for example):
+They run independently of components, but hook nicely into their update mechanism.

 ```rust
 use yew::worker::*;